nddakshinamoorthy07/M1/README.md

 # EX-04- Using Conditional Statements

 ## AIM:
-Write a C program to check whether the input value is equal to 1 using simple if statement
+Write a C program to count the number of digits without using a loop

 ## ALGORITHM:
 1. Declare a variable to store the input value.